Matteoleme/ML-project-24-25/README.md

 The Markov property says that the next state depends only on the current state and action, not on the sequence of previous states.

 #### Value function
-The value function represent how good it's for the agent to be in a given state following a certain policy π.
+The value function represents how good it's for the agent to be in a given state following a certain policy π.
 Formally is the expected cumulative reward of an agent starting from the state s following a policy π

 $V^{\pi}(s)\equiv E[r_{1} + \gamma r_{2} + \gamma^2r_3 + ...] = E[\sum_{t=1}^{\infty}\gamma^{t-1}r_t]$